 The Honorable William Hetzler has been a community leader in the greater New York area for several decades.
 A prominent and visible figure in the German-American community, Mr. Hetzler recently stepped down from the General Chairmanship of the German-American Steuben Parade after fifteen dramatically successful years at the helm.
 For eight years he was also Assistant to Governor George Pataki, New York State, for German Affairs, and finds time to serve on the Boards of other organizations with cultural, social and municipal missions.
-In 2004, Bill Hetzler founded and was elected as the first Chairman of the German-American Hall of Fame, with a kick-off announcement at the residence of the German Ambassador to the U.S. in Washington, DC and at the Mercedes Showroom in NYC.
+In 2004, Bill Hetzler founded and was elected as the first Chairman of the German-American Hall of Fame, with a kick-off announcement at the residence of the German Ambassador to the U.S., Wolfgang Ischinger, in Washington, DC and at the Mercedes Showroom in NYC.

 Born in Munich, Germany to a long-established Bavarian family, Mr. Hetzler attended private prep school and graduated from business school in 1956.
 He immigrated to the United States the following year, and was drafted into the U.S. Army only seven months later.
 He received his Basic Training in Fort Hood, Texas with the famous “Hell on Wheels” Second Armored Division, and served as an interpreter in Germany, where he was assigned to the Third Armored Infantry “Spearhead” Division in Friedberg together with Elvis Presley.
 Mr. Hetzler was promoted to the rank of Sergeant, was honorably discharged in 1960, and became a United States Citizen in 1965.